 Returns horizon as timedelta and a boolean indicating whether the repetitive indicator "R/" was used.
-If horizon_str could not be parsed with various methods, then horizon will be None
+If horizon_str could not be parsed with various methods, then horizon will be None flexmeasures.api.common.register_at(app: Flask)

 Functionality common to all API versions.